 - Closing your door with the deadbolt to strengthen the seal around the door.
 Also remember to check for debris in the latch pockets so you can secure the door properly.

 - Applying insulating films to glass doors and the glazing to improve the thermal rating of the glass

 - Fixing the door alignment to ensure that it is perfectly vertical.
 If the door appears to be slanted, try to tighten the hinges and adjust the strike plate

 - Weatherstripping the garage door to prevent cold drafts from entering under the door or through the door (by placing foam panels to the inside of the door using double-sided tape).

 You should also ensure that the entry door remains closed at all times, and is shut immediately after someone enters or leaves to prevent warm air from escaping.
 To improve the operation, consider lubricating the hinges.
 This will also increase the longevity of your door.

 Step 3: Install a storm door

 In addition to the steps above, you may consider installing a storm door for extra protection if your region experiences extreme or harsh winter weather.
 Storm doors are installed on the exterior of your entry door to act as a barrier against strong drafts, snow, hail, and other forms of precipitation.

 When winterizing your doors, also check for air leaks around other openings, including windows, vents, vertical plumbing stacks, attic stairs, recessed attic lights, and wall electrical outlets that absorb the heat generated indoors and transmit it outside.
+For plumbing stacks, you can always get help from any plumber in Hamilton.
 You may also need to insulate the attic and crawl spaces to optimize your heating efficiency.